Meadowlark Memorials Products

 Chipped –Usually caused by accidental damage, small chips off the edge of a stone.

-Columbarium – A vault with a compartment known as niche for urns containing cremated remains of the deceased.
+Columbarium – A vault with a compartment known as a niche for urns containing cremated remains of the deceased.

 Coping – A stone preparation outlining the border of a burial lot; also Known as curbing.